LucBennett/BetterUnsubscribe/readme.md

 ### Build Instructions

 1. **cd to the directory**: Navigate to the project directory in your terminal.
-2. **Run compile.sh (or compile.bat)**: Execute the appropriate script for your operating system to compile the project.
+2. **Run compile.sh (or compile.ps1)**: Execute the appropriate script for your operating system to compile the project.
 The script will place `BetterUnsubscribe.xpi` in the build directory.
 3. **Open Thunderbird and Install the Addon**:
    - Go to Menu (hamburger icon) -> Addons and Themes.
    - Click on Tools for Addons (gear icon) -> Install Add-on From File.